 Contributors to the plan include members, employers, and the State of Texas as the only nonemployer contributing entity.
-The State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).
+The State is the employer for senior colleges, medical schools and state agencies including TRS.
+The State contributes to the plan in accordance with state statutes and GAA.